EF

 Big life moments bring a lot emotions –the happy and the tough ones, plus the responsibility of updating health insurance.

-It’s like another overwhelming task on an already packed to-do list with DDLs and confusing forms.
+It’s another overwhelming task on an already packed to-do list—with deadlines, forms, and confusion.

-Over 170k+ employees rely on Justworks to manage their health insurance during these transitions.
-Unclear processes bring more stress to the users and increase support requests for Justworks Ops team.
+Over 200k+ employees rely on Justworks to manage their health insurance during transitions.
+Confusing steps meant more support tickets and more time spent untangling the mess.

 HMW